X00229049TUD/X00229049_CA2/README.md

 - multiply(a, b) - returns the result of a * b
 - divide(a, b) - returns the result of a / b
 - power(a, b) - returns the result of a ** b
+- maximum(a, b) - returns the max number of a or b
+- minumum(a, b) - returns the min number of a or b

 Division by zero raises a ValueError.